emard/esp32ppp/README.md

 ("\\" on my keyboard is Right AltGr-Q)

-and run this command from linux side (prepare it in a script):
+and run this command as linux root user (prepare it in a script):

     stty -F /dev/ttyUSB0 raw
     pppd /dev/ttyUSB0 115200 10.0.5.2:10.0.5.1 noauth local debug dump defaultroute nocrtscts nodetach